A missing child.

 Disguises and theater training and hidden, buried corridors beneath a manor house.

-Welcome to the world of the Imposters!
+Welcome to a new aspect of the world of the Imposters!
 Here, nothing is quite what it seems, but the bonds of blood and friendship run deep, faith lights the path forward, and the quest for Truth underscores everything they do.

 I am so excited for the first book in the Imposters series to launch in just a few short weeks!
 And, yes, okay, it feels odd to be sharing a cover for book 2 before you’ve even read book 1.
 But I’m gonna do it anyway.
 Because I can. 😉